-After Trump Inauguration, 'CalExit' Ballot Measure Builds Steam
+'California Nationhood' Ballot Measure Builds Steam

 Politics

-After Trump Inauguration, 'CalExit' Ballot Measure Builds Steam
+'California Nationhood' Ballot Measure Builds Steam

 This story was initially posted by member station KQED.

-Note: A previous version of this story incorrectly gave the name of the pollster Ipsos as Ipos.